How many US mass shootings have there been in 2023?

 "Democrats are nearly unanimous in their support for stricter gun laws," another Gallup study noted, with nearly 91% in favour of stricter gun laws.

 Only 24% Republicans, on the other hand, agreed with the same statement, along with 45% of Independent voters.

 Some states have taken steps to ban or strictly regulate ownership of assault weapons.
 Laws vary by state but California, for example, has banned ownership of assault weapons with limited exceptions.

 Some controls are widely supported by people across the political divide - such as restrictions governing the sale of guns to people who are mentally ill or on "watch" lists.

 Despite years of financial woes and internal strife, the National Rifle Association (NRA) remains the most powerful gun lobby in the United States, with a substantial budget to influence members of Congress on gun policy.

 Over the last several election cycles, it, and other organisations, have consistently spent more on pro-gun rights messaging than their rivals in the gun control lobby.

 A number of states have also gone as far as to largely eliminate restrictions on who can carry a gun.
 In June 2021, for example, Texas Governor Greg Abbott signed into law a "permitless carry bill" that allows the state's residents to carry handguns without a licence or training.

-Similarly, on 12 April Georgia became the 25th in the nation to eliminate the need for a permit to conceal or openly carry a firearm.
+Similarly, in April last year Georgia became the 25th in the nation to eliminate the need for a permit to conceal or openly carry a firearm.
 The law means any citizen of that state has the right to carry a firearm without a licence or a permit.

 The law was backed by the NRA, and leaders within the organisation called the move "a monumental moment for the Second Amendment".